DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 #### Crosslinks

-Crosslinks are covalent bonds that connect 2 polymer chains with each other through l
+Crosslinks are covalent bonds that connect 2 polymer chains with each other through london disperson forces, dipole-dipole interactions or hydrogen bonding.

 Covalent bonds that connect 2 polymer chains. increases molecular weight, the strngth and rigidity.